Mally13/aceit_platform/README.md

 ## Usage

+To view and try out the API endpoints navigate to `http://127.0.0.1:8000/api/v1/schema/swagger-ui/`.

 To access the Django admin panel, navigate to `http://127.0.0.1:8000/admin` and log in with the superuser credentials.

 ## API Endpoints